johnhckuo/Block-Farm/README.md

 ```
 meteor
 ```
 Congratulations!
-Now you can using our project by typing `localhost:3000` in your web browser!
+Now just type `localhost:3000` in your web browser and you are good to go!

 ## Contributing